hnky/blog/online-event-streaming.md

 # High quality streaming of your usergroup on a shoestring

-The past year we have been experimenting with streaming our events and create video's afterwards.
-In this article you can find our setup that we found works the best, with the least setup time and is very portable.
+The past year we have been experimenting with streaming our events and creating video's afterwards.
+In this article you find the setup that we found works the best for us.
+We looked at setup time, portability of set, quality of stream and the costs.
+The setup we landed on consists of 3 parts that you can buy for around 500 dollars.

-## Capture the input streams.
 To setup a live stream you need to capture 3 input streams, combine them using a computer (control center) running broadcast software (Streamlabs OBS) to stream it to a online plaform (YouTube).

 ![](https://raw.githubusercontent.com/hnky/blog/master/images/overview.jpg)